 Evidence that the community is aware of the need for and extent of a rate rise.
 The Delivery Program and Long Term Financial Plan should clearly set out the extent of the General Fund rate rise under the special variation.
+In particular, councils need to communicate the full cumulative increase of the proposed SV in percentage terms, and the total increase in dollar terms for the average ratepayer, by rating category.
+The council should include an overview of its ongoing efficiency measures, and briefly discuss its progress against this program, in its explanation of the need for the proposed SV.

+The council's community engagement strategy for the special variation must demonstrate an appropriate variety of engagement methods to ensure community awareness and input occur.
+The IPART fact sheet includes guidance to councils on the community awareness and engagement criterion for special variations.
 Information about how the council can engage the community is to be found in the OLG Guidelines, and OLG's IP&R manual.2